sandwichfarm/nophr/memory/markdown_conversion.md

 - Linearize or convert to preformatted block (```)

 Line Length
-- Wrap at configured max_line_length (default 80 for Gemini)
+- Wrap at configured max_line_length (default 80 for Gemini) to clamp long-form lines
-- Gemtext lines are typically not hard-wrapped; let client wrap

 3. Markdown → Plain Text (for Finger)